 Growing within new limits

-Recognizing water bankruptcy does not mean giving up agricultural production but rather abandon the illusion of infinite water And build production systems capable of lasting over time.
+Recognizing water bankruptcy does not mean giving up agricultural production but rather abandon the illusion of infinite water and build production systems capable of lasting over time.

 In the near future, the challenge will not be to produce more at all costs, but produce in a way that is compatible with the available water capital, continuously measuring, adapting and correcting choices.